CorrelAidxNL/CorrelAidxNL.github.io/README.md

 This means that a change to an existing file will not be immediately visible, since the browser will simply serve the old version of that file from the cache rather than downloading the new one.
 To see you changes when this happens, do a hard refresh of the page (e.g. ctrl-shirt-r for Firefox on Windows.)
+* __Local config__.
+There is a different config file for local deployment.
+Make sure you use the full command listed in the _Updating the Website_ section listed above.
+This extends the basic "bundle exec jekyll serve" command to pick the development config file.
+Using the basic command can create problems finding new image files, for example.

 ### Getting Started
 Certain standard items from the data science toolkit are assumed here.